IBM-Cloud/bluetag/README.md

 bluetag-tag exposes REST services that can be used to tag and retrive users and locations.

 ```
+QUERY TAGGED
-Tagged users query API: Returns a list of users the user has tagged.
+Returns a list of users the user has tagged.

 Method: GET
 URL: <bluetag-search service url>/api/query/tagged/{username}